-That is, until I coined the term "must-own date" over a decade ago.
-Terms like "record date" and "ex-date" are commonly thrown around in dividend parlance, but the must-own date is the simple answer that most folks want: the date by which they need to buy a dividend stock.
+Over a decade ago, I coined the term "must-own date."
+Terms such as "record date" and "ex-date" are commonly thrown around in dividend parlance, but the must-own date provides the simple answer that most folks want: the date by which they need to buy a dividend stock.

-Here's how to determine the must-own date for any dividend, so you'll never be confused by this important question again.
+Here's how to determine the must-own date for any dividend so that you'll never be confused by this important question again.

 Must Read: Don't Chase Special Dividends

-First, when most dividends are announced, the company generally says it is "payable to shareholders of record" on a certain date.
-This is useful information, but investors often confuse the record date is the date by which they need to purchase a stock in order to receive the dividend.
+When most dividends are announced, the company generally says it is "payable to shareholders of record as of" a certain date.
+This is useful information, but investors often mistakenly assume that the record date is the date by which they need to purchase a stock in order to receive the dividend.

-The difference is that stock trades actually settle three days after the fact, even if you're a frequent trader that buys and sells the same name several times a day.
-Similarly, the ex-date is two trading days before the record date, so another way to look at the must-own date is the day before a stock goes ex-dividend.
+You see, stock trades actually settle three days after the fact, even if you're a frequent trader who buys and sells the same stock several times a day.
+That means that you need to buy a stock three days before the record date in order to qualify for the dividend.